Nick Adenhart: Memorials

-The Salt Lake Bees, the Angels' AAA affiliate, also postponed their game on April 9 against the Reno Aces.
+The Salt Lake Bees, the Angels' Triple-A affiliate, also postponed their game on April 9 against the Reno Aces.
 The team also wore a number 32 patch through the season representing Adenhart's jersey number during his time with the Bees.
 A number 32 was also painted on the grass in front of the Bees dugout.

 On September 28, 2009, when the Angels celebrated winning the American League West division, they honored Adenhart by spraying champagne and beer on one of his jerseys, and then gathered in front of the outfield wall memorial for a team picture.
 The appropriateness of celebrating with alcohol in respect to Adenhart's death being alcohol-related was questioned, but family members were supportive of the celebrations.
 Adenhart's father Jim stated, "That's baseball.
-If Nick were there, he'd have been throwing a few back as well."
+If Nick were there, he'd have been throwing a few back, as well."
 Adenhart's teammates voted to give his family a full playoff share for the 2009 playoffs worth $138,038.57.
 Angels manager Mike Scioscia dedicated his 2009 American League Manager of the Year Award to Adenhart.

 The Angels established the Nick Adenhart Pitcher of the Year award given to an Angels pitcher for outstanding performance throughout the regular season.
-The team commissioned Harry Weber to create a bronze statue of Adenhart, which will be on display in the Angel Stadium trophy case.
-Smaller versions of the statue will be presented to all honorees of the Nick Adenhart award.
+The team commissioned Harry Weber to create a bronze statue of Adenhart, which was to be on display in the Angel Stadium trophy case.
+Smaller versions of the statue are presented to all honorees of the Nick Adenhart award.

 The Adenhart family created the Nick Adenhart Memorial Fund, which is designed to provide financial support to youth baseball organizations.
 The goal is to lend a helping hand to struggling leagues around the country to buy equipment and cover expenses to keep youth baseball functioning.
 The first presentation from the fund was for $5000 to the Halfway Little League in Halfway, Maryland.
 Two annual events, the Nick Adenhart 5K Run and Walk and the Nick Adenhart Baseball Camp, have been established to benefit the foundation.